To apply for admission to Trinity, international candidates must provide the following documentation:

 - Complete the Trinity online application (no fee).
 Your Trinity journey starts here!

-- Transcripts: Provide original or certified educational documents of high school transcripts and degree, university transcripts and mark sheets.
-All international applicants or students who are U.S. citizens who have obtained high school or college/university credit from an institution outside of the U.S. must submit official transcripts for an evaluation by one of the following accredited agencies: World Education Services, Josef Silny, or Educational Credential Evaluators.
-Please ask for a course-by-course evaluation.
+- Transcripts: Original or certified educational documents of high school transcripts and degree, university transcripts and mark sheets.
+All international applicants or students who are U.S. citizens who have obtained high school or college/university credit from an institution outside of the United States must submit official transcripts for a course-by-course evaluation by one of the agencies accredited by the National Association of Credential Evaluation Services National Association of Credential Evaluation Services (NACES).

 - Recommendation Letters: International applicants must provide two letters of recommendation from a high school teacher, college professor or current employer.